 According to the interview, Kylie Cosmetics has taken in $420 million in retail sales in just 18 months.
 To put that number in perspective, WWD shares that Tom Ford Beauty reached revenues of $500 million after being in the business for an entire decade.
 The demand becomes obvious when you look at Kylie Cosmetics’ production.
 Apparently, when Kylie launched her first Lip Kits, only 5000 units of each shade were produced.
 Now, it’s 300,000 units.

-Head over to WWD to read the full article, and then check out seven truly useful beauty tips we’ve learned from Kylie Jenner.
+Head over to WWD to read the full article, and then check out 10 important beauty tips we learned from celebrities we interviewed in 2018.